-Also, this interpretation of Romans 7 as being a conflict between the Old and the New natures of the believer goes along with other writings of the Apostle such as Galatians 5:16,17 which tells us:
+Also, this interpretation of Romans 7 as being a conflict between the Old and the New nature of the believer goes along with other writings of the Apostle such as Galatians 5:16,17 which tells us:

-“This I say then, Walk in the Spirit, and you shall not fulfill the lust of the flesh.
+“This I say then, walk in the Spirit, and you shall not fulfill the lust of the flesh.
 For the flesh lusts against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that you cannot do the things that you would.”

 The famous verses in this chapter are the ones that get us a bit tongue-tied.
 Paul tells us: